nsinorov/SoftUniMainPath/Programming Fundamentals C#/Associative Arrays - Exercise/SoftUni Parking/README.md

     -	If the aforementioned checks passes successfully, the plate can be registered, so the system should print:
     "{username} registered {licensePlateNumber} successfully"

+	"unregister {username}":
+    -If the user is not present in the database, the system should print:
+     "ERROR: user {username} not found"
+    -If the aforementioned check passes successfully, the system should print:
+    "{username} unregistered successfully"